-- A. Within fourteen (14) calendar days (excluding breaks) of receiving the complaint(s) the recognized student organization (RSO) will receive written notification outlining the allegations. - B. The RSO, upon receipt of this notification, must schedule a meeting with the Senior Coordinator of Engagement and the SOCCC chairperson to occur within fourteen (14) calendar days (excluding breaks.)
+- A. Within fourteen (14) calendar days (excluding breaks) of receiving the complaint(s) the registered student organization (RSO) will receive written notification outlining the allegations via university email from the Dean of Students office. - B. The RSO, upon receipt of this notification, must schedule a meeting with the designated Dean of Students personnel to occur within fourteen (14) calendar days (excluding breaks.)